ABOUT LAUGHING GAS

 The dangers were also highlighted in a British Medical Journal article published in 2018 entitled “Laughter is not always the best medicine”.
 A&E doctors say that they are seeing an increasing number of people in need of medical help after using nitrous oxide.

 The sale of nitrous oxide for recreational use was outlawed in 2016.
 However nitrous oxide canisters remain readily available as they are used in the catering industry.

 Whilst walking around my local neighbourhood I would regularly see steel canisters lying in the gutter or littering the parks, without knowing what they were used for.
 I have subsequently learned about the use of nitrous oxide as a recreational drug.

-I now have a team of 'canister pickers' (both friends and street cleaners) who keep me supplied with empty canisters.
-So far I have incorporated more than 20,000 canisters in my art installations, which means that more than half a ton of steel has been saved from landfill.
+A team of 'canister pickers' (both friends and street cleaners) supplied me with empty canisters.
+I have incorporated more than 20,000 canisters in my art installations, which means that more than half a ton of steel has been saved from landfill.